toggl/toggl_api_docs/README.md

 ###Example requests###

 The example requests here are done using a command line tool called [cURL](http://en.wikipedia.org/wiki/CURL).
-If you want to try the request out yourself you can download cURL for different platforms from here: [http://curl.haxx.se/download.html](http://curl.haxx.se/download.html)
+If you want to try the requests out yourself, you can download cURL from here: [http://curl.haxx.se/download.html](http://curl.haxx.se/download.html).
+It is available for all possible operating systems.

-Under Ubuntu it's terrifcally easy:
+Under Ubuntu installing cURL is terrifcally easy:

 ```shell
 sudo apt-get install